matiassingers/awesome-slack/README.md

 ### C&#35;

-- [margiebot](https://github.com/jammerware/margiebot/wiki) - A .NET library designed to make building bots for Slack fast, easy, and fun
+- [margiebot](https://github.com/jammerware/margiebot) - A .NET library designed to make building bots for Slack fast, easy, and fun
-- [Slack.Webhooks](https://github.com/nerdfury/Slack.Webhooks) - Even simpler integration with Slack's Incoming / Outgoing webhooks
+- [Slack.Webhooks](https://github.com/nerdfury/Slack.Webhooks) - A library to work with Slack webhooks more easily
-- [SlackAPI](https://github.com/Inumedia/SlackAPI) - Full Slack API library, including WebSockets
+- [SlackAPI](https://github.com/Inumedia/SlackAPI) - A third-party implementation of Slack's API written in C#

-### Clojure

-- [clj-slack](https://github.com/julienXX/clj-slack) - Use Slack REST API from Clojure

-### CoffeeScript

-- [jinora](https://github.com/sdslabs/jinora) - Slack webhook app to create anonymous public channels

 ### Erlang